You want smart political talk without the meltdowns?

 How would you feel if that happened to you?

-It's a horrible moment.
+It was a horrible moment.

 And the guy didn't do anything.

-Whether you like Roger Stone or you don't like him, they had to drop everything against him and say, Yeah, we have no proof of anything.
+Whether you like Roger Stone or you don't like him, they had to drop everything against him and say, yeah, we have no proof of anything.

 He didn't do anything.